 Deals for Families

 Cubcoats are the ultimate multi-use clothing item for kids and we all know that the more uses an item has aboard the better!
 These genius sweatshirts and hoodies transform into a cute stuffed animal when not in use.
 These bad boys can also be used as a pillow when on the go.
 3 uses.
 One product.
 SIGN US UP.
-Cubcoats is even launching a few exclusive designs for Prime Day – Uki the Unicorn and Toothless Dragon.
+This year they have hoodies, masks and t-shirts available on deal.

 Reusable pouches are great to have aboard when you have a baby.
 You can whip up your favorite puree or simply buy a Costco sized jar of applesauce like we do and fill these up for adventures off the boat.
-I like how this set opens from the side making it even easier to fill and clean.
+These were soooo useful aboard.